spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/byoos/image-builder.md

 ---

 You can create and deploy custom images to most infrastructure providers using various tools.
 Many infrastructure providers have tools that you can use to create custom images for the platform, such as [AWS EC2 Image Builder](https://aws.amazon.com/image-builder/) for AWS or [Azure VM Image Builder](https://azure.microsoft.com/en-us/products/image-builder) for Azure.
-You can also use platform agnostic tools, such as [HashiCorp Packer](https://developer.hashicorp.com/packer), or something more tailored to Kubernetes, such as the [Kubernetes Image Builder](https://image-builder.sigs.k8s.io/introduction.html) (KBI) project.
+You can also use platform agnostic tools, such as [HashiCorp Packer](https://developer.hashicorp.com/packer), or something more tailored to Kubernetes, such as the [Kubernetes Image Builder](https://image-builder.sigs.k8s.io/introduction.html) (KIB) project.

 ## Kubernetes Image Builder